sandworm-hq/blog-archive/cljn0ylsr000a0ajj0t4i4st6.md

 ---

+> This article is part of the [State Of Npm 2023](https://blog.sandworm.dev/series/state-of-npm-2023) series.
+In this series, the Sandworm team delves deep into the current state of npm, unearthing fascinating statistics and unveiling intriguing facts about the registry.

 In the vast landscape of software development, one name has become synonymous with the JavaScript ecosystem: [**npm**](http://npmjs.com/).

 As the package manager of choice for millions of developers worldwide, npm has played a pivotal role in revolutionizing the way we build and share JavaScript code.
 With its expansive registry housing an ever-growing collection of packages, npm has become an indispensable tool, fueling innovation and empowering developers to create remarkable applications with ease.